cysouw/diathesis/text/c04_summaryEpi.md

 ### *Kogitativ* (*denken+zu‑Infinitiv*) {#sec:summary-kogitativ}

 The ~~Kogitativ~~ (from Lat. *cogitare* 'to consider, to intend', full discussion in [@sec:zuinfinitiv-denken]) uses the verb *denken* with a *zu‑Infinitiv* [@next a].
 In this old-fashioned or maybe just slightly poetic construction the verb *denken* has lost its lexical meaning 'to think'.
 Instead, it expresses an intention to perform a certain action (i.e. similar to modal *wollen*).
 In this light-verb usage it is coherent [@next b].
 In its lexical meaning 'to think' it is not coherent [@next c].
+This construction is used infrequently.

 ::: ex
 - Ich überrasche ihn. \